 Yogafurie offers a challenge in your home practice!

 Very similar in appearance, and nearly similar in effort.
-Boat pose (sanskrit Navasana) and Both Big Toe Pose (sanskrit Ubhaya Padangusthasana) are brilliant additions to your practice to help you feel grounded, stable, strong and flexible.
+Boat pose (sanskrit Navasana) and Both Big Toes Pose (sanskrit Ubhaya Padangusthasana, above) are brilliant additions to your practice to help you feel grounded, stable, strong and flexible.

 They take a lot of strength in the base of the belly and in your hips to keep yourself balanced.
 At the same time you develop strength and flexibility in your legs, tummy and your back as you work to keep both the chest and the legs elevated and long.
 If at first you don’t succeed, keep working at this and watch yourself develop over time.
 It’s always advisable to warm up before working with challenging asana so make sure to read the preparatory poses!

 Beware practicing this pose if you’re pregnant, this may be too strong a pose to practice.
 If you’re menstruating or have blood pressure issues, it’s good to take these poses easy.

 Adho Mukha Svanasana – Downward Facing Dog (above)

 Parsvottanasana – Intense Side Stretch Pose (above)